iopkelvin/askdarcel-api/README.md

 # Start the database container (in the background with -d)
 $ docker-compose up -d db

+# Start the worker container (in the background with -d)
+$ docker-compose up -d worker

 # Generate random database fixtures
 $ docker-compose run --rm api rake db:setup db:populate